neelkamath/duo-ludio/README.md

 ## Documentation

+### Styling

 The Material Design spec is not to be followed strictly, but as a guideline.
+Theming for things such as favicons are taken from [Vaadin's Material Design specs](https://cdn.vaadin.com/vaadin-material-styles/1.2.0/demo/index.html).

+The background color is `#fff`, and the theme color is `#6200ee` (both CSS colors).

 ### TypeScript